frankmaina/django2fa/README.md

 **Email**

 You will also need SMTP settings for your email provider.
-Enter those at django/settings.py
+Enter those at django2fa/settings.py

 **DIRECTORY STRUCTURE**

 -Accounts/ - handles sign in, sign up and sign out actions<br>
--Verification/ - handles all verification methods i.e. phone and email<br>
+-Verification/ - handles all verification methods i.e. phone and email also contains the email template<br>
 -Dashboard/- after successful authentication the user is redirected to dashboard<br>

 **TO DO**

-Improve on error handling (make it more friendly)
+Improve on error handling (make it more user friendly)

 In case of any questions/problems.
 Just start a new issue.